Georgia O'Keeffe

 While attending the summer school, O'Keeffe visited an exhibition of Rodin's watercolours at Gallery 291, which was owned by her future husband to be, the photographer Alfred Stieglitz.
 At this time O'Keeffe also came into contact with the latest art movements, including Abstract Art, Expressionism, Surrealism, New Realism, Orientalism and Precisionist painting.
 As it was, she leaned towards semi-abstract images with Oriental traditions.

 Other characteristic works of hers during this period, mainly watercolour, include simplified studies of nature - primarily landscapes and flowers.
 She often painted a series of flower paintings of single blooms in luscious colours.
-However she soon moved to oils and began creating large scale close-up views of flowers.
-One such work, Black Iris III (1926) was critised at the time for evoking female genitalia, a similarity O'Keeffe continued to deny, but which garnered her support among feminists.
-Her cityscapes of New York were urban, and architecturaly inspired.
-Stieglitz's promotional efforts ensured that she received much attention, and her paintings commanded high prices.
-In 1928 six of her Calla Lilly paintings sold for a whopping $25,000 - the largest amount ever paid for a group of contemporary paintings belonging to a living American artist.
+However she soon moved to oils and began creating large-scale close-up views of flowers, that began to resemble semi-abstract art.
+One such work, Black Iris III (1926) was critised at the time for evoking female genitalia, a similarity O'Keeffe continued to deny, but which was seen as an early form of feminist art and which garnered her support among feminist artists.
+Meantime, her Precisionist cityscapes of New York were urban, and architecturaly inspired.

 New Mexico